halftheory/wp-halftheory-post-to-email/README.md

 # wp-halftheory-post-to-email
-Wordpress plugin for automatically sending any post to email, including digest options.
+WordPress plugin for automatically sending any post to email, including digest options.

 This plugin automatically mails site users when you create or modify a post.